Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 If for example, you are anxious or triggered by elevators, you may prefer to take the stairs, or make sure to live and work on the bottom floor.
 You might allocate extra time prior to a social event if you know that your condition demands it.
 You may even turn down offers for particular events or activities if you know it will be an issue to attend.

-We now have a situation where people with mental illnesses are doing their best to hide their symptoms and to appear fine.
-So, when we do share their inner state, or need allowances because of it, people around us are confused.
-Because in their mind, someone with a mental illness should be acting one way, but we don’t.
+We now have a situation where people with mental illnesses and invisible illness are doing their best to hide their symptoms and to appear fine.
+So, when we do share our inner state, or need allowances because of it, people around us are confused.
+Because in their mind, someone with an invisible illness should be acting one way, but we don’t.
 We seem just as functional as most people.

-3) Everyone Claims To Be Anxious Or Depressed
+3) Everyone Claims To Be Anxious, Depressed or in Pain

 Conditions like anxiety, depression, OCD, dissociation and PTSD are all quite serious and have specific diagnostic criteria that need to be fulfilled to qualify.
 However, these conditions also have the problem of being generalised to everyday personality quirks or mood variations.
 People will claim that they are mentally afflicted, using those terms, when in fact they are merely having a bad day.